-Improve quality of life for all

-The benefits of adopting Vision Zero go far beyond the important first reason of ensuring no family has to endure the death of a loved one.
+Improve quality of life for all The benefits of adopting Vision Zero go far beyond the important first reason of ensuring no family has to endure the death of a loved one.
 Fewer collisions, injuries and fatalities reduce the demand on emergency services and the need for hospitalisations and long-term medical treatments.
 It allows healthcare professionals to deliver care to more patients and frees up police time to respond to other priorities.
-In 2022, road casualties in GM cost nearly £38 million in medical, police, damage to property and insurance costs alone (not accounting for lost output or other human costs which increases the figure to £472 million).
+In 2022, road casualties in GM cost nearly £38 million in medical, emergency services, damage - 25 Greater Manchester Transport Strategy 2040 | Bee Network | Powered by TfGM - 26 Walking and Cycling Index 2021: Greater Manchester (sustrans.org.uk) to property and insurance costs; not even taking into account lost output or the human cost of losing a loved one.
 Having safer streets will be central to building our world-class walking, wheeling and cycling network which is crucial to our Right Mix target of 50% of journeys being made actively or on public transport.
-Safety is repeatedly raised as the biggest barrier to travelling actively, especially for women, disabled people and older people.26

-24 About Greater Manchester
+Safety is repeatedly raised as the biggest barrier to travelling actively, especially for women, disabled people and older people26.
+24 About Greater Manchester We must make our streets safe and attractive to encourage more people to be active, helping to improve their physical and mental health.
+Every year walking and cycling in GM prevents 2,612 serious long-term conditions.27 By aiming for Vision Zero we have the potential to massively increase this number, meaning more people in GM living healthier for longer.